RTLiang/RTLiang/content/causal/How I Host My Blog.md

 >
 > *Match types are case sensitive, and regex is limited to 250 characters.
 To choose from a list of available dimension values, select "exactly matches".*
 >
-> since `hostname` is not from a list, we don't have to select `exactly matches`.
+> Since `hostname` is not from a list, we don't have to select `exactly matches`.

-3. Name this comparison and `Confirm`.
+2. Name this comparison and `Confirm`.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/46a29c1a2d0d90e8eaba116a2ecc48f3096.png)

-4. Now the newly created comparison is created and enabled, you can create more comparisons and enable/disable them in `Add comparison` section.
+3. Now the newly created comparison is created and enabled, you can create more comparisons and enable/disable them in `Add comparison` section.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/617df2fc7ff9cffd3d1fc809a2e4a346292.png)